umd-mith/angles/README.md

 This repository has the following directories:

-* build\_support: scripts used during the build process.
 * demo: simple demonstration page incorporating the Angles mode plugin.
 This demo assumes that you have installed the needed dependencies using `bower`.
 * dist: the built plugin ready for distribution.
 * src: the source code for non-ACE components that work with the ACE editor.